Cultural Differences in Management: Insights

 This blog post, written by HR Consultant Doron Jannink, outlines some of the theories behind cultural differences in management in Europe.

 Global Diversity Management

 The development of the European Union gave rise to the illusion of one common market in Europe.
-Often, this translated to International Organizations creating their European Headquarters somewhere in Europe.
-They then assigned one European Manager to run the entire European business efficiently.
+Often, this is translated to international organizations creating their European headquarters somewhere in Europe.
+They then assigned one European manager to run the entire European business efficiently.
 Consequently, they had very little additional support to assist them in managing or understanding their diverse workforce.

 There is enough literature written on the cultural differences in management styles in various countries.
 In 2004, Manfred Perlitz and Frank Seger derived their five Western European management styles model.
 Based on the cultural differences work and studies conducted by Geert Hofstede (1991) and Fons Trompenaars (2000), their models include: